sajee05/Obsidian/Notes/05 Prelims/AR Questions/ECONOMICS AR.md

 5. **Compare India's demographic dividend with that of other countries like China.**

 ### 8.4 Labour Laws in India
-1. What are the main labour laws in India, and how do they regulate employment?
+1. **What are the main labour laws in India, and how do they regulate employment?**
-2. Discuss the significance of the Labour Codes introduced in 2020.
+2. **Discuss the significance of the Labour Codes introduced in 2020.**
 3. How do labour laws impact ease of doing business in India?
-4. What are the challenges in implementing labour laws in the informal sector?
+4. **What are the challenges in implementing labour laws in the informal sector?**
-5. How do labour reforms promote worker welfare and industrial growth?
+5. **How do labour reforms promote worker welfare and industrial growth?**
 ***
-ECONOMY – Active Recall PDF
-IAS PCS Pathshala

 ### 8.5 Fixed Term Employment
 1. What is fixed-term employment, and how does it differ from permanent employment?
 2. Discuss the benefits and challenges of fixed-term employment for employers and workers.